SpicyMelonYT/SemanticGraphics/README.md

 Semantic Graphics (SG) is a JavaScript widget system that utilizes JQuery and SemanticUI It features simple to use modular widgets designed to feel a bit more like working with game engine objects rather than the loosy goosy html nature of element

+---

 ### Documentation

 The documentation.md file shows all the documentation for each widget and other features of SG

+---

+### Getting Started

+You can download the repo as is an run the index.html for easy development on localhost!
+For websites just include the correct src's listed in the index.html file.
+The main.js file is what stores the code for all the SG stuff.
+The sketch.js file is where you can create your application All of these things are changable and renameable as long as you rename it in the index.html

+---

+### Notes

+Currently p5js is inside the project because I use that alot.
+But you can remove the src from the html and nothing bad should happen.
+Just dont use widgets that relate to p5js like the SGP5Canvas :D!

+---

 ### Widgets